We are dedicated to using our collective knowledge and acumen in our roles as solution providers for the Junction BID area.

 Shelley holds a BA in Cultural Studies from CUNY, Brooklyn College and a MA in Media Studies from the New School.
 She lives in Brooklyn and enjoys traveling and gardening in her spare time.

-Adrian is a designer, painter, big concept thinker, and a creative force.
-Creativity fuels him and he has used that energy to soar through a 20-year career in design, advertising, and the arts.
+Adrian is an UX creative director & designer.
+He is a product designer, painter, big concept thinker, and a creative force.
+Creativity fuels him and he has used that energy to soar through a 27-year career in design, advertising, and the arts.

 Adrian is also versed in wearable technology––he created one of the Apple Watch’s first apps––and has extensive experience solving design and digital challenges for FinTech.

-Recently, the multi-hyphenate creative has expanded into design for film as well as film-related merchandising and product design.
-His collaborations with iconic filmmaker Spike Lee have resulted in work for films like Chiraq, Michael Jackson: From Motown to Off the Wall, and the ESPN documentary Two Fists Up.
+Recently, he has expanded into design for film as well as film-related merchandising and product design.
+His collaborations with iconic filmmaker Spike Lee resulted in work for films like Chiraq, Michael Jackson: From Motown to Off the Wall, and the ESPN documentary Two Fists Up.

 Stephanie has extensive experience appearing in deportation proceedings on behalf of clients applying for cancellation of removal and asylum among other forms of relief adjudicated by an immigration judge.
 She is a zealous advocate for clients in removal proceedings before the Immigration Court.